EthanITA/GOP-1/README.md

 # Game of the Goose (Gioco dell'Oca Pazza)

-2018 UniBo Computer Science - Programming
+2018 UniBo Computer Science - Programming/Coding

 ## About